Exploring Languages

 function that has the given arguments and result.
 Use the higher order

-library functions (from this chapter) such as map
+library functions (from this chapter) such as map, filter, foldr, and

 appropriate.